|Item Name:||Articulation Index|

 |Citation:||Wright, Jonathan.
 Articulation Index LDC2005S22.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2005.|

-Articulation Index was developed by the Linguistic Data Consortium (LDC) and was partly inspired by the work of Harvey Fletcher, who performed a number of perceptual experiments involving English syllables during the first half of the 20th century.
+Articulation Index was developed by the Linguistic Data Consortium (LDC) and contains 34 hours of prompted and conversational English speech.
+The corpus was partly inspired by the work of Harvey Fletcher, who performed a number of perceptual experiments involving English syllables during the first half of the 20th century.
 His term articulation index meant something like perceptual index of syllables, where those syllables were not necessarily words, and reflected how well speakers could correctly identify syllables in the presence of noise.
 This corpus was created to facilitate similar experiments, as well as to potentially facilitate new methods in speech recognition research.

 The basic concept behind the corpus was to record speakers pronouncing syllables of English, some of which might be real words, but most of which are nonsense syllables.
 The goal was to have each speaker say a set of 2,000 syllables common to all speakers, as well as a set of 20 syllables unique to that speaker.

-The recordings were made in small, sound-treated anechoic room at LDC.
+The recordings were made in a small, sound-treated anechoic room at LDC.
 The speakers wore two microphones: a Sennheiser 410 headset and a Nortel Liberator wireless phone headset.
-The Sennheiser's signal traveled through a Symetrix 302 Dual Microphone Preamp, Sony PCM-R300 DAT deck and Townshend Datlink to a Sun Sparcserver 20 where it was written to disk at 16 KHz, 16-bit, pcm data.
-The Nortel's signal was transmitted to a wireless base station at a telephone connected via the network to LDC's telephone recording platform where it was caputred to disk as 8 KHz, 8-bit, u-law data.
+The Sennheiser's signal traveled through a Symetrix 302 Dual Microphone Preamp, Sony PCM-R300 DAT deck, and Townshend Datlink to a Sun Sparcserver 20 where it was written to disk at 16 kHz, 16-bit, pcm data.
+The Nortel's signal was transmitted to a wireless base station at a telephone connected via the network to LDC's telephone recording platform where it was captured to disk as 8 kHz, 8-bit, u-law data.